 I think often of how Lucas must see this whole thing.
 Through my work with Kitbashed I've come to empathize with Lucas — possibly a crazy stalker, or slightly obsessed biographer kind of empathy — which has changed how I view his work.
 Disney is a good home for a franchise, yet part of me wants to travel to a parallel dimension where Lucas remains at the reins.
 The prequels didn’t live up to expectations, but for him to have been so marred by fan reaction as to have backed out of his life’s work, breaks my heart.

 The original films are inarticulably dear to me, much less overtly so than my metric ton of books on them would suggest.
 I don’t feel ownership over them, or the kind of kinship that so many other fans seem to have for the franchise at large.
 It was a visceral thing when I was younger, speeding after one another through the nearby forest on our bikes, but today it’s an intellectual playground.
 A lens through which I can view creativity, cultural shifts and the history of fiction.
 Luckily whether the new films are bad, good or even great, I have my Star Wars and if these new films can bring a new generation theirs, fantastic.

 My hope is that they can manage to remain personal films to the people making them, and that they remain goofy, yet steeped in our storytelling traditions.
-And above all satiate our our search for the undefinable, which has brought us back again and again since May 25th, 1977.
+And above all quell our search for the undefinable, which has brought us back again and again since May 25th, 1977.